 A must-order at Pano Karatassos‘ Kyma is the grilled octopus, served with a tangy red onion salad and red wine vinaigrette.
 Can you hear the waves of Santorini, Greece, yet?
 3085 Piedmont Road NE, 404.262.0702

 Head to the original South City Kitchen, where the fried chicken is a signature dish—but our pick is the fried green tomatoes.
 Served up with sharp goat cheese and a red pepper coulis, it’s the perfect bite to take you back.
 1144 Crescent Ave.
 NE, 404.873.7358

 LE POULET CAJUN, LE BILBOQUET

 The most popular dish at first-class French spot Le Bilboquet is actually Cajun.
 Le poulet Cajun, served with beurre blanc and pommes frites, pairs perfectly with a cold, crisp glass of rosé, it’s the perfect dish for a tête-à-tête or a rendez-vous.
 The Shops Buckhead Atlanta, 404.869.9944

 We’d be remiss to not include Chops Lobster Bar’s creamy curly mac and smoked Gouda—with lobster, of course.
 Add a side of thin green beans for balance.
 70 W. Paces Ferry Road, 404.262.2675

 Only available late night, the gypsy poutine is the way to go after the witching hour at Gypsy Kitchen.
 Patatas bravas, smoked Gouda-cheddar fondue, bacon lardons and scallions will keep even the most voracious eaters satisfied.
 The Shops Buckhead Atlanta, 404.939.9840

-Photography Courtesy Of: Kyma
+Photography by: Kyma